The future of AI in the recruitment industry

 - NLP is even being used in the aircraft maintenance industry.
 It helps mechanics find useful information from aircraft manuals that have hundreds of pages, and it helps find meaning in the descriptions of problems reported by pilots or others working in the industry.

 Ways we use NLP at Textmetrics

-At Textmetrics, we offer a number of tools that use natural language processing to help organisations analyse their content and provide suggestions for improvements.
+At Textmetrics, we offer a number of tools that use natural language processing to help organizations analyze their content and provide suggestions for improvements.

-- A spell checker enables everyone in your organisation to create grammatically correct and error-free content.
+- A spell checker enables everyone in your organization to create grammatically correct and error-free content.